 When it comes to red wine, resveratrol is hailed as the drink’s main health benefit and a lot of this harks back to an animal-based trial conducted on mice.
-These mice were exposed to concentrated levels of resveratrol for a year and the results found that the polyphenol was possibly linked to inhibiting the unwanted effects of ageing on the mice’s neurons and that the benefits were similar to those of dieting and exercising.1
+These mice were exposed to concentrated levels of resveratrol for a year and the results found that the polyphenol was possibly linked to inhibiting the unwanted effects of aging on the mice’s neurons and that the benefits were similar to those of dieting and exercising.1

 These were animal-based trials though; the result in human beings could be vastly different and in order for us to get the same intake of resveratrol as the mice, we would need to be drinking gallons of red wine – certainly not conducive for our health!
 This is because, despite containing resveratrol, the amount of resveratrol contained in red wine is actually quite small – around 12.59mg per litre in fact!2

 Most experts agree that resveratrol is generally better sourced from other areas of your diet.
 In many other cases, such as red wine frequently being consumed as part of a Mediterranean diet, the so-called evidence is purely observational.
 The diet enjoyed by those in countries bordering the Mediterranean could in and of itself be the main contributing factor when it comes to the level of health these inhabitants enjoy – oily fish, bitter salads, fresh fruit, vegetables and olive oil are consumed in much higher amounts compared to a typical UK diet which revolves much more around processed, packaged foods.

 So, in reality, there isn’t really much evidence backing up the fantastic health claims made around red wine.
 It might contain a small amount of beneficial resveratrol but not enough to really make an impact, plus, drinking red wine can also come with some serious drawbacks!